jarecoo/practice/notes.md

 - “Become and observer of your own thoughts and the actions those thoughts provoke” The Daily Stoic p.118
 - “‘Do away with the opinion I am harmed, and the harm is cast away too.
 Do away with being harmed, and the harm disappears.’ - Marcus Aurelius, Meditations, 4.7” The Daily Stoic p.119
 - “‘God laid down this law, saying: if you want some good, get it from yourself’ Epictetus, Discourses, 1.29.4; Here is how to guarantee you have a good day: do good things.
 Any other source of joy is outside your control or is nonrenewable.”
 The Daily Stoic, p.141
+- “‘I’m constantly amazed by how easily we love ourselves above all others, yet we put more stock in the opinions of others than in our own estimation of self…How much credence we give to the opinions our peers have of us and how little to our very own!’ -Marcus Aurelius, Meditations, 12.4; Although we control our own opinions, we don’t control what other people think — about us least of all. for this reason, putting ourselves at the mercy of those opinions and trying to gain the approval of others are a dangerous endeavor.“ The Daily Stoic. p.160
+- “The key to happiness is low expectations.
+Lower.
+Nope, even lower.
+There you go.”

 ### Live in the Present Moment
 - “‘Let us therefore set out whole-heartedly, leaving aside our many distractions and exert ourselves in this single purpose, before we realize too late the swift and unstoppable flight of time and are left behind.
 As each day arises, welcome it as the very best day of all, and make it your own possession.
 We must seize what flees.’ - Seneca, Moral Letters, 108.27b-28a What will you manage to make of today before it slips from your fingers and becomes the past?
 When someone asks you what you did yesterday, do you really want the answer to be ‘nothing?’”
 The Daily Stoic p.143